servergeneral/ctl/Server-General-README.md

 1. Installs a Server General Agent on your MySQL server deployed within CenturyLink Cloud account and initiates a monthly recurring subscription.
 2. Gets hold of basic customer information in order to generate a customer record.
-3. Will initialize a special user called "sgadmin".
+3. Will initialize a special system user called "sgadmin".
 4. Provisions a Server General Agent license.
 5. Notifies the Server General on-boarding team.

 ### Prerequisite(s)
 * Access to the CenturyLink Cloud platform as an authorized user.
 * Access to Ubuntu 14.04 or Ubuntu 16.04 or Debian-7 or Debian-8 or RHEL-6.x or CentOS-6.x virtual machine with a MySQL server 5.7.12 (or a higher release).
-* The contact information for the designated administrative contact.
+* Contact information for the designated administrative contact.

 ### Postrequisite(s)
 * Privileged ("root") access to the VM
 * Privileged ("root") access to the MySQL server
 * Names and email addresses of your designated personnel who will manage your Server General deployment
-* Ability to export server display using "ssh" e.g. ssh -X <IP address of your MySQL server>
+* Ability to export your MySQL server display using "ssh" e.g. ssh -X <IP address of your MySQL server>

 ### Pricing
 Our standard pricing for a Server General Agent is $199/month/server.
 This will allow you to protect your MySQL master encryption key as well as your MySQL log files.